saucer/saucer/README.md

   > Exposes platform specific implementations, making it possible to tweak the library to your hearts content!
   > \> [Documentation](https://saucer.app/misc/native/)

+  Saucer also provides official extensions in the form of modules:
   | Module                                                  | Description                                                                                           |
   |---------------------------------------------------------|-------------------------------------------------------------------------------------------------------|
   | 🖥️ [saucer/desktop](https://github.com/saucer/desktop) | 📂 File-Picker, Mouse-Position retrieval and URI-Launch support <br> \> [Example](./examples/desktop) |